jangita/binance-stablecoin-trader/README.md

-# Stablecoin Trade Bot
+# T FISC 😇
-Crypto Trader for small fluctuations in stable coins - USE AT YOUR OWN RISK!!!
+Trader for Fluctuations In Stable Coins - USE AT YOUR OWN RISK!!!"

 This came about during my crypto crazy days when I realised that stablecoins always have an ever-so-small fluctuation against the currency that they are based on.
 On expanding this thought, the idea came to me about looking at not only the differences between the coins and their "base" currency, but the coins against other stablecoins and ... viola!
 The price difference is big enough to make a few cents per trade.